 How many and which placement exams should you take?
 The simple answer is that you should only take placement exams in subjects that you’ve studied before and that you’re likely to take in your first year at Yale (most placement exams have a one-year “expiration date” and the results won’t be valid after your first year).

 There’s no need to register for a placement exam.
-You may take them at any time, up until the close date of July 30 at 5:00 p.m.
+You may take them at any time, up until the close date of July 29 at 12:00 p.m. (noon)

-If, after you receive your placement exam results mid-August — that is, if you first determine that you need or want to take a placement exam — and you’re unhappy with the result, whether too high or too low, you may discuss your result with the contact person listed in each entry below.
+If, after you receive your placement exam results in early August — that is, if you first determine that you need or want to take a placement exam — and you’re unhappy with the result, whether too high or too low, you may discuss your result with the contact person listed in each entry below.